 The following set of crops show good but not outstanding results in the corners stopped down.
-The lens is however capable of excellent corner resolution, but it has some field curvature which needs to be accounted for.
+The lens is however capable of excellent corner resolution, but it has some field curvature which needs to be accounted for, and yo have to take focus shift into consideration.
 I will show some crops illustrating this behaviour after the initial standard set of crops.

 Focussed on Centre: At infinity, it is sharp centrally from wide open, though at f/1.2 there is a lot of violet fringing from axial colour.
 This has cleaned up by f/2, where the image is almost as sharp (very sharp) as it is going to get.
-The mid frame, however, is fairly unsharp at infinity wide open, and still a little soft at f/2, cleaning up at f /2.8 and is excellent from f/4.
+When focussed on the centre, however mid frame, however, is a bit unsharp at infinity wide open, and still a little soft at f/2, cleaning up at f /2.8 and is excellent from f/4.
 The corners, as we might expect, are very soft at f/1.2, pick up at f/2.8 and continue sharpening up until being usable for landscape at f/5.6 and fairly good by f/8.
-This is of course not the kind of performance we have seen from the Apo-Lanthar, but nor should we expect it from a lens of this speed and dimension.
+This is of course not quite the kind of performance we have seen from the Apo-Lanthar, but nor should we expect it from a lens of this speed and dimension.

 Overall the central and mid frame is outstanding stopped down a little, and the extreme corners are still decent.
-However he not set of corps shows that excellent corner resolution is possible.
+However the next set set of corps shows that excellent corner resolution is possible.